Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Generalized Hodge theory: Overview

 The classes of non-local operators to which $A_+, G, K, T, Q$ belong are defined such that Green operators form an algebra closed under composition, adjunction, and inversion where applicable.
 We note that on a manifold with an empty boundary, $K, G, T$, and $Q$ are trivial, and $A_+=A$ reduces to a standard pseudodifferential operator.

 Most prominently, the calculus extends to include systems in which $A_+, G, K, T$, and $Q$ have varying orders.
-These are referred to as \emph{Douglas--Nirenberg systems} \cite{DN55,RS82,Gru90,Kha23}, which are encountered throughout geometry and analysis, as demonstrated in our examples section.
+These are referred to as \emph{Douglis--Nirenberg systems} \cite{DN55,RS82,Gru90,Kha23}, which are encountered throughout geometry and analysis, as demonstrated in the examples section below.

 To handle these systems more conveniently, we introduce the shorthand notation:

 and denote this by $\Gamma(0;\bbJ)$ when $\bbE=\{0\}\times M$, or simply by $0$ if, in addition, $\bbJ=\{0\}\times\dM$.